This post may contain affiliate links. If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.

 Making the best and juiciest burgers is a really simple process:

-Refrigerate at least 15 minutes before cooking.
+- Refrigerate at least 15 minutes before cooking.
+This helps the turkey patties together during cooking.
 These patties can be made the day prior, and kept in the refrigerator covered.

 Frequently Asked Questions